quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

 *Note: The command-line method is only recommended if the VSCode process does not work.*

-### Running the Application
+### ALternate Run Solution
-Once compiled, run the main executable from the build directory:
+If the program has been succefully compiled but not ran you can run the main executable from the build directory manually by navigating to he build directory and running the following command:
 - **Linux/Mac:**
   ```bash
   ./Girsanov_gang_proj